-We are a locally owned and operated car service based out of Penn Yan, NY.
+We are a locally owned and operated Wine Tour Transportation company based out of Penn Yan, NY.
 We are excited to be serving the Finger Lakes region of Upstate NY.
 Our focus is on delivering intimate tours, excursions, and other transportation for groups of up to 6 people.
 We offer an experience you can’t get visiting the region in a large group on a bus, or in a limousine.
-We have over 7 Years experience and have built many relationships and a great reputation with many of the wineries in the region.
+We have over 10 Years experience and have built many relationships and a great reputation with many of the wineries in the region.

 Frequently Asked Questions